fahadmapari/tss-gaming-server/readme.md

 Route to generate OTP for mobile number

 GET
-`/auth/otp`
+`/auth/otp/:method`

+- replace :method in url to either `mobile` or `email`

-- this route will generate otp and send it to registered mobile number
+- this route will generate otp and send it to registered mobile number / email

 User have to be registered / logged in to hit this route